TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

 .. data:: REPORT_ONLY_FIRST_FAILURE

    When specified, display the first failing example in each doctest, but suppress output for all remaining examples.
-This will prevent doctest from reporting correct examples that break because of earlier failures; but it might also hide incorrect examples that fail independently of the first failure.
+This will prevent doctest kutoka reporting correct examples that break because of earlier failures; but it might also hide incorrect examples that fail independently of the first failure.
 When :const:`REPORT_ONLY_FIRST_FAILURE` is specified, the remaining examples are